joseph-a-levine/authoring/_older/2023-02-01-translating-poetry.md

 When a translator chooses how to deal with wine dark

-Borges is full of these almost-metaphors:
+Borges is full of these almost-metaphors, necessities of translating poetry:

 > I remember that very common *kenning* which calls the sea “the whale road.”
 I wonder whether the unknown Saxon who first coined that *kenning* knew how fine it was.
 I wonder whether he felt (though this need hardly concern us) that the hugeness of the whale suggested and emphasized the hugeness of the sea.
 >